History of Czechoslovakia: Historical background to 1918

-The First Republic (1918–1938)
+First Republic (1918–1938)

-The independence of Czechoslovakia was officially proclaimed in Prague on 28 October 1918 in Smetana Hall of the Municipal House, a physical setting strongly associated with nationalist feeling.
+The Provisional Czechoslovak Government, chaired by Tomáš Garrigue Masaryk, proclaimed the Independence of the Czechoslovak Nation in the Washington Declaration on 18 October 1918.
+Czechoslovakia was legally created by Law on the Creation of Independent Czechoslovak State (No. 11/1918 Coll.) in Prague on 28 October 1918 in Smetana Hall of the Municipal House, a physical setting strongly associated with nationalist feeling.
 The Slovaks officially joined the state two days later in the town of Martin.
 A temporary constitution was adopted, and Tomáš Masaryk was declared president on 14 November.
 The Treaty of St. Germain, signed in September 1919, formally recognized the new republic.
-Ruthenia was later added to the Czech lands and Slovakia by the Treaty of Trianon in June 1920.
-There were also various border conflicts between Poland and Czechoslovakia due to the anexion of Zaolzie region.
+Carpathian Ruthenia was added later by the Treaty of Trianon in June 1920.
+There were also various border conflicts between Poland and Czechoslovakia due to the annexation of the Trans-Olza region.

 The new state was characterized by problems with its ethnic diversity, the separate histories of the Czech and Slovak peoples and their greatly differing religious, cultural, and social traditions.
-The Germans and Magyars (Hungarians) of Czechoslovakia openly agitated against the territorial settlements.
+The Germans and Hungarians of Czechoslovakia openly agitated against the territorial settlements.
 Nevertheless, the new republic saw the passage of a number of progressive reforms in areas such as housing, social security, and workers' rights.

 In 1929, the gross domestic product increased by 52% and industrial production by 41% as compared to 1913.
 In 1938, Czechoslovakia held 10th place in the world for industrial production.

 The Czechoslovak state was conceived as a representative democracy.
 The constitution identified the "Czechoslovak nation" as the creator and principal constituent of the Czechoslovak state and established Czech and Slovak as official languages.
 The concept of the Czechoslovak nation was necessary in order to justify the establishment of Czechoslovakia before the world, otherwise the statistical majority of the Czechs as compared to Germans would be rather weak.

 The operation of the new Czechoslovak government was distinguished by its political stability.
 Largely responsible for this were the well-organized political parties that emerged as the real centers of power.
 After 1933, Czechoslovakia remained the only democracy in central and eastern Europe.